Frank Caruso – Everyman of Entertainment

 “Why are you so tired for?” the British legend asked the other.

-“I was up all night running,” came a response, “I must be tired for the next scene.”
+“I was up all night running,” came a response, “I must be tired of the next scene.”

 “You’re an actor,” replied Olivier, “Act tired.”